MikeAvgeros/fitz-composer/README.md

     -   Off-white is used for main text and subtitles.

 -   #### Typography
+    -   I have used google fonts to import the fonts for the website.
-    -   The fonts used are Raleway and Lato.
-They are both being imported from google fonts.
+    -   The fonts used are Raleway and Lato and the weight is 400 (Regular).
     -   The Raleway font is used for the headings of each page/section.
     -   The Lato font is used for paragraphs and descriptions.
     -   Sans Serif is used as the fallback font for both font options in case they aren't being imported into the site correctly.
     -   I am using fluid font sizes that grow together with the viewport width.
 This is achieved by using the clamp attribute and for the min and desired values, I am using a combination of rem units with the viewport width unit.
     -   I have created 5 font sizes that are being shared by all the text elements in the site depending on their importance.

+-   #### Images
+    -   I have used unsplash to source all the images on the website.
+You can find more information on the Credit section.

+-   #### Icons
+    -   I have used fontawesome to source all the icons used on the website.

 -   #### Structure & Layout
     -   Due to the simplicity and nature of the project, I decided to create a single-page scrolling website as it created a smoother user-experience with an easier and effective navigation.